-- outline a communications strategy (with scheduled dates) for launch.
+outline a communications strategy and write copy for the launch.

-- follow up post-launch to file reported bugs, address questions, and tie up loose ends.
+address post-launch issues, address questions, and tie up loose ends.

-The Manual – Helmed its fall 2014 Kickstarter project, which was 108% funded; ran daily stands; scheduled development; created a communications roadmap; wrote emails, blog posts, and tweets; recommended changes for rebranding and redesign; negotiated URL purchase; and worked with a lawyer to ensure editorial copyright of previous editions.
+The Manual – Helmed 2014 Kickstarter project (108% funded); ran daily stands; scheduled development; created communications roadmap; wrote emails, blog posts, and tweets; recommended changes for rebranding and redesign; negotiated new URL purchase; and worked with n IP lawyer to ensure editorial copyright of previous editions.

-XOXO festival – Supported business operations and communications for the 2014 festival, serving as point of contact for booking flights, hotel lodging, and reimbursements for all speakers, storytellers, arcade and tabletop presenters, musicians, filmmakers, and animators.
+XOXO festival – Supported business operations and communications for the 2014 festival as point of contact for booking flights, hotel lodging, and reimbursements for >100 speakers, musicians, filmmakers, and animators.

 Noun Project – Guided the team to launch a site redesign, API build, and premium accounts.
 Advised on community outreach for the transition, including emails, blog posts, and Vine and Instagram posts.

-El El See – Built out operations for this devops provider, co-founded by two fellow Obama for America alums.
-Managed its client roster, created a product roadmap (including hiring and development), and wrangled contracts, among other things – all the typical growth elements for a young company.
+El El See – Built out operations, managed its client roster, created a product roadmap (including hiring and development), and wrangled contracts – all the typical growth elements for a new devops company.

-Mozilla – Directed the website development, community outreach and engagement, PR, summer fair, and more for Chicago Summer of Learning (now at chicagocityoflearning.org), a summer program oriented around student learning, in partnership with the MacArthur Foundation, the City of Chicago, and local education and community groups.
-Also product-managed Mozilla's web literacy standard.
+Mozilla – Directed website development, community outreach and engagement, PR, and summer fair for Chicago Summer of Learning (chicagocityoflearning.org), a summer program for student learning, in partnership with the MacArthur Foundation, the City of Chicago, and local education/community groups.
+Product-managed Mozilla's web literacy standard.